Jayson Gaddis: Founder of The Relationship School

 01:00:44.37 – Brian David Crane

-With like using the phone as a pacifier which you know it’s like you I mean you had a kid right? like it’s like you know and they want to play and they got a lot of energy and you know let’s play.
+With like using the phone as a pacifier which, it’s like you, I mean you had a kid, right?
+It’s like they want to play and they got a lot of energy and let’s play.
 Yeah.

 Play-Based Learning and Academic Pressure